alpv95/IXPEML/README.md

 This package contains machine learning-based track reconstruction code for the Imaging X-ray Polarimetry Explorer (IXPE).
 This is v2.0 of the project, there will be updates.

+## v2.0 Notes:
+* New NNs are trained on 687mbar pressure (according to ixpesim) and threshold 20.
+Apply these settings when using them.
+* The NNs now predict for each individual event the probability that it converted in the GEMs or Be Window.
+Use these for cuts to improve the energy resolution and modulation factor calibration.
+* Both the long tails in the energy resolution and the non-uniform hexagonal peaks in pi-pi space have now been fixed.

 ## Collaborating
 * When pulling/forking the repository, note that `net_archive/` takes up ~1GB of storage due to the large neural network (NN) parameter files.
 * Please make your own branch and do not push to master.